Best Places to See the Northern Lights in January 2020

 Tórshavn, Faroe Islands

-This archipelago in the North Sea doesn't often get a mention as a Northern Lights destination, but at 62° N (it’s about halfway between Scotland and Iceland) it gets plenty of aurora action.
-If you need another excuse to visit the “Jewel of the Atlantic,” its tiny and charming capital city, Tórshavn, holds a Winter Jazz Festival from Jan.
-24-27, 2019.
+This archipelago in the North Sea doesn't often get a mention as a northern lights destination, but at 62° N (it’s about halfway between Scotland and Iceland), it gets plenty of aurora action.
+If you need another excuse to visit the “Jewel of the Atlantic,” its tiny and charming capital city, Tórshavn, holds a Winter Jazz Festival during the last week of January.

 Snaefellsnes Peninsula, Iceland

-It's not just reliable Northern Lights and relatively warm temperatures that bring tourists to Iceland in January.
-It's also Ora (killer whale) watching season here, and they can be seen from land on the western Snaefellsnes Peninsula at at 64° N. Responsible Travel is holding a photo tour here starting January 31, 2018.
+It's not just reliable northern lights and relatively warm temperatures that bring tourists to Iceland in January.
+It's also Ora (killer whale) watching season here, and they can be seen from land on the western Snaefellsnes Peninsula at at 64° N.

-Northern Lights photographer Rayann Elzein is hosting a five-day workshop from Jan.
-6-12, 2019 in Utsjoki, Finland.
+Northern lights photographer Rayann Elzein is hosting a five-day workshop from Jan.
+5-12, 2020 in Utsjoki, Finland.
 Here at 70° N you'll explore the fells and landscapes around Utsjoki, chase aurora, and learn how to edit your landscape and night photos.

-Seeing the Northern Lights is easy: stay in the Arctic Circle away from light pollution and wait.
-That's what the Hurtigruten Northern Lights Astronomy Voyage does for 12 days starting Dec.
-30, 2018 (as well as Feb.
-1, March 28, Sept.
-26, and Nov.
-25, 2019), when it sails from Bergen at 60° N to Kirkenes at 69° N and back, complete with lectures and guided tours of the night sky from the deck of the ship delivered by astronomer Dr. John Mason.
+Seeing the northern lights is easy: stay in the Arctic Circle away from light pollution and wait.
+That's what the Hurtigruten Northern Lights Astronomy Voyage does for 12 days starting January 19, 2020 (among other dates), when it sails from Bergen at 60° N to Kirkenes at 69° N and back, complete with lectures and guided tours of the night sky from the deck of the ship delivered by astronomer Dr. John Mason.